+Rotation-based optimization, such as QuaRot\cite{QuaRot} tries to smooth the numerical outlier by introducing a rotation matrix, where $\mathbf{X}, \mathbf{W}, \mathbf{H}$ represent the activation, weight, and Hadamard matrix respectively.

-We notice that applying the rotation to finer-grained weight quantization (e.g., MXInt with smaller block sizes) may increase perplexity.
+Surprisingly, we notice that applying the rotation to finer-grained weight quantization (e.g., MXINT with small block sizes) actually increases perplexity.
 Intuitively, weights have smaller dynamic ranges compared to activations.
-The rotation may be unnecessary since most weight outliers are effectively captured by the shared exponents, while permuting the weights with $\mathbf{H}$ leads to different quantized values, which may impact the model performance.
+The rotation may be unnecessary since most weight outliers are already captured by the shared exponents.

-To address the issue that weight with fine-grained blocking does not need rotation, we propose an \textit{activation-only rotation} strategy.
-As shown in \Cref{eq:activation only rotation}, the inverse rotation matrix $H^{-1}$ is decoupled from weight quantization and is instead applied directly to the quantized rotated activation at runtime.

-The activation distribution varies significantly across layers.
-Consequently, the effect of rotation also differs from layer to layer.
-Rather than rotating all activations, we apply the rotation matrix \textit{selectively}.
-A search is performed to identify the layers where rotation yields the greatest benefit.
-This selective activation rotation is performed on-the-fly (the green paths in \Cref{fig:Memory_Sys}).
-The ablation of the above quantization modifications is shown in \Cref{tab:ablation}.